Waveframe Labs

 Scope & Responsibilities

-• Define institutional mission, values, and epistemic commitments.
+• Define institutional mission, scope, and epistemic commitments.

 • Ratify the Neurotransparency Doctrine and Specification as binding standards.

-• Approve workflow methods (AWO) and enforcement engines (CRI-CORE).
+• Approve workflow methodologies (AWO) and enforcement mechanisms (CRI-CORE).

-• Set requirements for metadata, logging, and attestation across all projects.
+• Set requirements for metadata, provenance, logging, and attestation.

 Relationship to Other Layers